 My thoughts: The event is enormous.
 I’m imagining AWP on steroids, but with much better food and mariachis.
 I recommend this event for anyone who loves lots of stimuli and is interested in networking with international agents and publishers.
 It’s also a great opportunity to explore a less-U.S.-centric literary scene, never a bad thing.

 FILOaxaca is a 10-day literary festival in November that elects a new theme each year.
-In 2018, writers and artists will convene to celebrate and contemplate borders and migration and the ways in which human beings transcend mental and physical limitations.
+Every year, writers and artists will convene to celebrate and contemplate borders and migration and the ways in which human beings transcend mental and physical limitations.
 Though literature is its focus, the festival offers a concert series and art exhibits in addition to writing workshops.
 Location: Oaxaca de Juárez, Oaxaca.

 Recommendation: Go!
 If I had a private jet, I would hopscotch the world to visit festivals like this one.
 Unlike the Guadalajara International Book Fair, this festival is narrower in scope.
 The focus on themes, both political and artistic, speaks to the long tradition of activism in the region and I’m always interested in delving deeper into the culture and history of a place when I’m traveling.

 This writing conference happens every year in February and takes place in the picturesque, colonial town of San Miguel de Allende, a UNESCO World Heritage site with a dynamic literary and arts scene.
 The conference offers hundreds of workshops for writers at every level as well as 15 master classes.
 Past keynote speakers have included authors Joyce Carol Oates, Mary Karr, Scott Turow, Sandra Cisneros, and Alice Walker.
 Location: San Miguel de Allende, Guanajuato, México.